git-pull/tao-of-tmux/manuscript/00-foreword.md

 prompt?*](https://superuser.com/questions/57575/what-is-the-origin-of-the-unix-dollar-prompt)
 on Super User.

-Shortcuts all require a [prefix key](#prefix-key) be sent before hand.
+Shortcuts require a [prefix key](#prefix-key) to be sent before hand.
 Sections describing similar keyboard commands typically will appear in a table.
+For
-For example:
+example:

 | Shortcut         | Action                                             |
 |------------------|----------------------------------------------------|